stealth-media/sage/README.md

 Edit `app/setup.php` to enable or disable theme features, setup navigation menus, post thumbnail sizes, and sidebars.

 ## Theme development
+- Run `npm install --global yarn` to install yarn on your machine.
+(If you do not have it already)
 - Run `yarn` from the theme directory to install dependencies
 - Update `webpack.mix.js` with your local dev URL